glacambre/firenvim/README.md

 ### Automatically syncing changes to the page

-Since Firenvim just uses the BufWrite event in order to detect when it needs to write neovim's buffers to the page, Firenvim can be made to automatically synchronize all changes like this:
+Since Firenvim simply uses the BufWrite event in order to detect when it needs to write neovim's buffers to the page, Firenvim can be made to automatically synchronize all changes like this:

 ```vim
 au TextChanged * ++nested write
 au TextChangedI * ++nested write
 ```

 Depending on how large the edited buffer is, this could be a little slow.
-A better approach would then be to delay writes, like this:
+This more sophisticated approach will throttle writes:

 ```vim
 let g:dont_write = v:false